rebelsky/csc207c/_labs/unit-testing.md

 summary: |
   In this laboratory, you will explore the JUnit unit testing framework, VSCodes's facilities for using JUnit, and the basics of Unit testing.
 todo:
-  - Add something on testing for exceptions.
+  - Add something on testing for exceptions (not right now).
 ---

-**Note: This lab is in the process of being rewritten.**

 Preparation
 -----------

 a.
 Make sure you’ve read [the related reading](../readings/unit-testing).
 You may find it helpful to have it open in a separate tab.

 b.
-Fork and clone the repository at <https://github.com/Grinnell-CSC207/lab-unit-testing-2019> (alternately <git@github.com:Grinnell-CSC207/lab-unit-testing-2019.git>).
-Then import the project into Eclipse.
+Fork and clone the repository at <https://github.com/Grinnell-CSC207/lab-unit-testing-vscode> (alternately <git@github.com:Grinnell-CSC207/lab-unit-testing-vscode.git>).
+Then import the project into VScode.

+c.
+Make a copy of the JUnit jar file, [`junit-platform-console-standalone-1.10.0.jar`](https://repo1.maven.org/maven2/org/junit/platform/junit-platform-console-standalone/1.10.0/junit-platform-console-standalone-1.10.0.jar).

+d.
+Add the JUnit file to your classpath.

+* Type Shift-Ctrl-P to bring up the command palette.
+* Type "Java: Configure ClassPath".
+* Make sure that you are configuring the right project.
+* At the bottom of the window, you should see a section entitled "Referenced Libraries".
+Click "Add".
+* Navigate to the `junit-platform-console-standalone-1.10.0.jar` file and click "Select Jar File".

 Exercises
 ---------

 ### Exercise 1: Getting started

 a.
-Create a JUnit Test Case for the `c2f` method in the `SampleMethods` class.
-That is,

-* Select **New** > **JUnit Test Case**.
-* Make sure that "New JUnit Jupiter test" is selected.
-* Pick a sensible name for your test class, such as **C2FTest**.
-* Make sure that the class being tested is `SampleMethods`.
-* Click the **Next >** button.
-* Tick the box next to `c2f`.
-* Click the **Finish** button.
-* You may see a dialog box that says something like "JUnit 5 is not on the build path.
-Do you want to add it?"
-Follow the steps to add JUnit to your build path.
+Skim through the file `TestSampleMethods.java` to see what tests we've provided for you.

 b.
-Click the "Run" button and observe what happens.
+You should see a icon on the left side of your VSCode window that looks a bit like a beaker.
+Click on it.

 c.
-Replace the body of the `testC2F` (or just `test`) method with `assertEquals(0,0)`.
-Then click the **Run** button and observe what happens.
+You should see a "Play" button (a right facing triangle) within `lab-unit-testing-vscode`.
+Click it.
+Observe what happens.

 d.
+You may have noted that the successful test succeeded and nothing happened with the failing test.
+That's because there was no `@Test` annotation before the failing test.
+Add it.

+e.
+Try clicking the "Play" button again.
+Observe what happens.

+f.
+Remove the `@Test` annotation.

+### Exercise 2: More experiments

-Create a second method that looks like the following:
+a.
+Create a new method that looks like the following:

 ```java
   public void test2() {